berlinonline/converjon/README.md

 ### Interlaced Images

-The `interlace` parameter allows the creation of interlaced images.
+The `interlace` parameter allows the creation of [interlaced images](http://en.wikipedia.org/wiki/Interlacing_(bitmaps)).
 Supported types of interlacing scheme are:

 * `plane`(try this for JPEGs)
 * `line`